By: Author John Cunningham. Published: 2020/12/21 at 1:03 pm

 1 Removing Cable Handlebar End

-First locate the drive cable, it leaves the handlebar and travels to the mower body.
-As most mowers are rear wheel drive, it passes through the body at the rear just above the axle.
+Identify Cable – First, locate the drive cable.
+It leaves the handlebar and travels to the mower body.
+As most mowers are rear-wheel drive, it passes through the body at the rear just above the axle.

-With the correct cable identified, locate the outer cables anchor point on the handle bar.
-The winged tab is the most common type anchor, to release the winged type use a pliers to press on the wings and pull the cable outer free.
+With the correct cable identified, locate the outer cable anchor point on the handlebar.
+The winged tab is the most common type of anchor.
+However, some may be fastened with a bolt.
+To release the winged type, use pliers to press on the wings and pull the outer cable free.

 2 Turn Mower Over

-There’s an incorrect way to turn your mower over, getting it wrong will cause hard or no starting and lots of white smoke.
+Now, we’ll need to tilt the mower on its side.
+But there’s an incorrect way to turn your mower over; getting this wrong will cause hard or no starting and lots of white smoke.
 The correct way to turn your mower over is always with the air filter side facing skyward.

 3 Remove Cable Transmission End

-Now connect the braided cable end into the transmission arm.
+Now, connect the braided cable end to the transmission arm.

 5 Fit Handlebar Cable End

-Go ahead now and stand your mower upright.
-Fit inner braided end to the bail lever and stretch the outer connector to seat in its anchor.
-Now you are ready to adjust.
+Fit Cable End – Go ahead now and stand your mower upright.
+Fit the inner braided end to the bail lever and stretch the outer connector to seat in its anchor.
+Now, you are ready to adjust.

-With the self propelled lever released, pull the mower backways.
-If it’s stiff to reverse, you’ve over adjusted, back it off and test again.
-If your mower wheels still won’t turn, check out “Mower wheels won’t turn”.
+Test 2 – With the self-propelled lever released, pull the mower backways.
+If it’s stiff to reverse, you’ve over-adjusted, back it off, and test again.